 Councils assumed control of some public libraries, for instance, the Auckland City Council took over the Mechanics’ Institute Library in 1880.
 Entry to libraries receiving rates money and government grants was free, but borrowing was not.

 An important development occurred in the early 1900s, when a number of cities and towns received money from Scots-American philanthropist Andrew Carnegie to build free public libraries.
-Local councils had to guarantee an entirely free service and provide money for the maintenance of the library after it was built.
-The first Carnegie library to open was the Thames library in November 1905.
-It was one of 18 Carnegie-sponsored libraries in New Zealand and one of 2,059 worldwide.
+Local councils had to provide a freehold site for the library, guarantee an entirely free service and commit money for the maintenance of the library after it was built.
+The first Carnegie library to open was the Westport library in December 1904.
+It was one of 18 Carnegie-sponsored libraries in New Zealand and one of 2,509 worldwide.

 In 2013, 11 public libraries in New Zealand were accessed by fetching a key.
 These libraries were in remote, sparsely populated settlements, such as Benneydale in the King Country and Gropers Bush in Southland.
 They were unstaffed and borrowers were trusted not to steal books.